 Day 1: Marrakech.
 Fly at c.
-11.55am from London Heathrow (British Airways) to Marrakech.
-Reach the hotel in time for dinner.
+10.50am from London Heathrow (Iberia) to Marrakech.
+Some time to refresh before dinner in the hotel restaurant.
 First of three nights in Marrakech.

 Day 2: Marrakech.
 The Koutoubia minaret is the oldest of the three Almohad towers constructed in the 12th century in Marrakech, Rabat and Seville, and it stands 70 metres high.
 The late-19th-century Bahia Palace of the chief minister Ba Ahmad shows the continuity of artistic styles from the Saadian era.
 In the afternoon visit the world-famous markets and Djemaa el-Fna Square.